“We did it!”

 Dane shrugged.
 “Maybe they’re desperate.”Feselea swallowed, watching the horde disappear.
 “They’re fleeing.”

 Who do you think the murmuring mushrooms are … and what are they up to?

 Don’t know the answer?
 That’s ok.
-You’ll discover what they are and what they’re up to when you read Ayphae (Coming out August 15, pre-order you copy now.).
+You’ll discover what they are and what they’re up to when you read Ayphae (Order your copy now.).
 But go ahead and give it your best guess.
 Leave me a note in the comments below and I’ll let you know how close you are.